Gang Show

 A Gang Show is a theatrical performance by members of Scouts and Guides.
 The shows are produced with the dual aims of providing a learning opportunity for young people in the performing arts, as well as contributing to the artistic and cultural growth of their local community.

-Gang Shows will have members of all ages involved, however the on-stage performers are often limited to current Youth Members (those being aged under 25 in most cases).
+Gang Shows will have members of all ages involved, however, the on-stage performers are often limited to current Youth Members (those being aged under 25 in most cases).
 A large amount of other areas will have members of all ages, including backstage, technical, administration, management and other areas.

 Gang Shows are entirely volunteer run, and often feature a majority of work written by Scouting and Guiding members.
 This may be new work, or may be existing works adapted to suit the show's intended narrative.

 The shows may be a simple affair in a local scout hall, but are often more involved and take place in a local theater.
 A season may only run for a single weekend, but performance seasons lasting one or two weeks are common.
 Tickets to these shows are often available to the public, and can be a useful tool to engage the local community in Scouting.

-Gang Show format

-The format is a revue or variety show; song, dance and short comedy sketches are the most common.
-The number of items varies between 12 and 25, some stand-alone, others a series of songs to a chosen theme or a running gag.

-The format was created by Ralph Reader, who wrote material including the signature tune, "Crest of a Wave".
-Other standards Reader wrote include "Strolling", "Great Great Game", "Gee, It's A Wonderful life", "Gee, It's Great To Be Young", "A Touch of Silver", "Three Cheers", "Show Time", "Together", "These are the Times" and "The Scout Hymn".